hires/Dintree-Virtual/README.md

 the SUB IN jacks, you will have an effects loop controlled only by the reverb module itself.

+#### LEVEL Controls

+The LEVEL controls affect the level of the input signal before it reaches the pan pot.
+The control offers enough gain so that a mid-range setting is probably best in most cases.

+#### PAN Controls

+The PAN controls alter the relative balance of the signal from an input into the left and right mix busses.
+In the centre both channels are the same level.
+Turning to an extreme end will cause about a 6dB boost in that output channel and the other channel will go all the way to zero.

+#### MASTER Control

+The MASTER control affects the master output jacks.
+A midrange setting is probably best in most cases.
+You can use the levelmeters to get a sense of the overall output level.
+Aiming for around 0dB will ensure you drive the next module with a decent level.

 ----

 ### V103 Reverb Delay